eric-fahendrena/locpm/README.md

 ```
 #### Example

-Save all the packages installed in an existing project.
-Then, create a new npm project and dependencies for it.
+Save all the installed packages in an existing project.
+Then, create a new npm project and install the needed dependencies.

 ```bash
 # go to an existing project